-Biden Needs Latinos For Any Raid On Sunbelt Red States
+Biden Needs Latinos for Any Raid on Sun Belt Red States

 “The Trump Hispanic effort,” Richardson added, “is much more active.”

-This problem reinforces some sentiment in favor of Biden choosing a Latina running-mate like New Mexico Governor Michelle Lujan Grisham or Nevada Senator Catherine Cortez Masto.
+This problem reinforces some sentiment in favor of Biden choosing a Latina running mate like New Mexico governor Michelle Lujan Grisham or Nevada senator Catherine Cortez Masto.

 The bottom line is that all aspects of Biden’s strategy for victory need to work together.
-If he wants to make a serious move on sunbelt red states with sizable Latino populations, he must raise his game.
-Otherwise he might as well just double down on winning Michigan, Pennsylvania and Wisconsin, and hope nothing goes wrong in the states Hillary Clinton won.
+If he wants to make a serious move on Sun Belt red states with sizable Latino populations, he must raise his game.
+Otherwise he might as well just double down on winning Michigan, Pennsylvania, and Wisconsin, and hope nothing goes wrong in the states Hillary Clinton won.